scrapewww/AutomatedMusicSite/README.md

 Bitcoin: 1HXARUmfLSwyqyMC2yTAktwQh61SVFCQaN

 # Need help?
 Add me on Skype!
-Username: AmbitionPHP
+Username: AmbitionPHP or on BHW username [selfpaidinc](https://www.blackhatworld.com/members/selfpaidinc.786559/)

 # F help, install it for me!
 $20 via bitcoin and I'll install it for you.
 Must have vps, dedicated, aws, etc that meets the above requirements.